kubernetes/community/sig-windows/annual-report-2021.md

 6. Are there ways end users/companies can contribute that they currently are not?
    If one of those ways is more full time support, what would they work on and why?
    - testing hostProcess implementations on several windows apps
-   - improving our dev tools enviornment to grow the commnunity
+   - improving our dev tools environment to grow the community
    - hardening the CSI proxy and CSI support ecosystem
-   - performance testing Kuberentes on Windows extensively and publishing results
+   - performance testing Kubernetes on Windows extensively and publishing results

 ## Membership
 - Primary slack channel member count: 1507